jeffmaynes/jeffmaynes.github.io/_pages/modern.md

 ## Course Goals

-1. Students will deepen their understanding of the position and arguments of philosophers in the Modern period.
+1. You will deepen your understanding of the position and arguments of philosophers in the Modern period.
-2. Students will improve their ability to read and understand texts from an intellectual context that is not their own.
+2. You will improve your ability to read and understand texts from an intellectual context that is not your own.
-3. Students will improve their ability to follow and evaluate arguments on their own merits.
+3. You will improve your ability to follow and evaluate arguments on their own merits.
-4. Students will improve their ability to explore and defend philosophical positions in written and oral communication.
+4. You will improve your ability to explore and defend philosophical positions in written and oral communication.

 ## Assignments and Grading